 - Submit the approved application form to the Records Office and pay the $25 fee to the Records Office.

 - Make arrangements with the course instructor to take the test.
 Tests must be completed within one calendar week after the application is submitted to the Records Office.

 - A grade of C or higher must be earned to receive credit for the course.

-Freshmen with a single Elementary Education major need to complete a Declaration of Minor form.
-This should be completed during the second semester.
+Freshmen with a single Elementary Education major need to complete this form during the second semester.
 This form must be returned to the Academic Deans office by the Friday before Spring Break.